Confucius Institute: History

 The first Confucius Institute opened in 2004 in Seoul, South Korea, after establishing a pilot institute in Tashkent, Uzbekistan in June 2004.
 The CI in South Korea is no longer active.
 The second Confucius Institute was opened on the campus of the University of Maryland, College Park, also in November 2004.
 In 2006, the goal of 1,000 Confucius Institutes by 2020 was being discussed.

 Hundreds more have opened since in dozens of countries around the world.
 All countries in the Cooperation between China and Central and Eastern European (China-CEE) host at least one Confucius Institute, and some (Serbia, Bosnia and Herzegovina, Hungary, and Romania) host multiple of them.
 In 2001, the first Confucius Institute in Africa opened as a collaboration between University of Nairobi in Kenya and Tianjin Normal University in China.

 In April 2007, the first research-based Confucius Institute opened in Waseda University in Japan.
 In partnership with Peking University, the program promotes research activities of graduate students studying Chinese.
 In 2007, China's Ministry of Education estimated that 100 million people overseas would be learning Chinese by 2010.

 In 2010, the highest concentration of institutes was in the United States, Japan, and South Korea.

 From 2006 to 2019, the Chinese government spent more than $150 million on institutes in the U.S. The number of institutes in the U.S. peaked in 2018, at around 100, with the total around the world being about 550.
 As of 2019, there were 530 Confucius Institutes in dozens of countries on six continents.

 In 2022, the Confucius Institute at the University of Karachi was attacked in a suicide bombing.

+At the end of 2023, there were 498 Confucius Institutes and 773 Confucius Classrooms established over 160 countries and regions.